livekit/livekit-cli/README.md

 # Usage

 See `lk --help` for a complete list of subcommands.
+The `--help` flag can also be used on any subcommand for more information.

 ## Set up your project (new)